 I usually choose a couple of free printable nativity scenes for my kiddos to play with every year.
 This year, I decided to make a hands-on magnetic nativity set for my active 6-year-old.
 She rearranges the items on the front of the fridge all the time, and I know this printable nativity scene will be a fun activity for her to celebrate the true meaning of Christmas.

 Of course, we want you to have our own nativity scene too!
 Just cut out, and glue a magnet to the back.
 You might want to laminate them first for durability.
 Put them all on display at once, or add a piece a day.

 This printable nativity pack contains worksheets and everything you will need for your story:

-- Over 20 story cards
+- Over 20 story cards in different colors

 - The nativity story verses from Matthew & Luke

 - 24 numbered stars to lead Mary & Joseph on a countdown to Christmas